-However, our EM wave simulations indicate that higher carrier mobility is likely to increase the amount of dissipated THz power in the gated channel region, which is not beneficial for PTE.
-While defects in CVD-grown graphene may lead to disorder-enhanced phonon scattering and faster cooling \cite{Song2012}, more THz power is expected to be dissipated in the ungated channel region of the TeraFET - responsible for the PTE - compared to detectors fabricated with high-mobility exfoliated graphene.
-Therefore, we expect, based on the compuational findings of this work, that for a PTE-based G-TeraFETs with a SAC detector layout, CVD-grown graphene is preferred as channel material.
-For G-TeraFETs with an AAC detector layout, where the dominant rectification mechanism should be RSM, encapsulated (e.g. in hBN) exfoliated graphene with high carrier mobility should be used.
+Our EM wave simulations (see Supporting Information Fig. S4) indicate that higher carrier mobility is likely to increase the amount of dissipated THz power in the gated channel region.
+However, to investigate the change in the final RSM-to-PTE ratio for an increased carrier mobility, the interplay between (i) the increased electronic cooling length \cite{Antidormi2021,Vangelidis2022}, (ii) the increased Seebeck coefficient \cite{Duan2016,Miseikis2020}, and (iii) the change in the power dissipation profile (see \Figrefc{fig:RSMvsPTE} and Fig. S4(a) in the Supporting Information) need to be taken into account.
+The actual RSM-to-PTE ratio in high mobility G-TeraFETs can be studied using similar methods as presented in this work, where the detectors are fabricated with e.g. hBN encapsulated graphene.
+While there is still more room to investigate the RSM-to-PTE ratio in high mobility graphene transistors, based on the computational and experimental results of this work, we can conclude that for CVD-grown graphene THz detectors with low mobility and SAC- and AAC-type detector layouts, the PTE is expected to be the dominant rectification mechanism.